 The MMA March is intended as a spirited fight song, to get people on their feet and provide a chance to shout for Maine Maritime Academy and cheer for their Mariner Sports teams.
 The action words SHOUT and RAH!
 RAH! can be emphasized with a closed fist pump, and for the words, “take off your hats and raise a cheer,” hats can be can raised.

 Each fall, first-year students gather at the stern of the ship for an official “jump” into their life as a Mariner.
 The group, having been through training, literally jumps off the ship.
-This tradition began in 1960 when the academic program expanded from 3 to 4 years and has become a right of passage for each new Mariner.
+This tradition began in 1960 when the academic program expanded from 3 to 4 years and has become a rite of passage for each new Mariner.
 It is a bonding experience, a confidence booster, and a preparatory requirement for safety at sea.